Minority Shareholder Rights

 More Details About Oppressed Minority Shareholder Rights Law

 What many shareholders (both majority and minority) are not aware of is that a majority shareholder(s) may not make decisions that benefit just themselves to the detriment or exclusion of minority shareholders.
-This corporate doctrine is called a “Fiduciary Duty of Loyalty”.
-This duty is placed on all majority shareholders and requires them to act in the best interests of the corporation.
+This corporate doctrine is known as the “Fiduciary Duty of Loyalty”.
+This duty is imposed on all majority shareholders and requires them to act in the corporation’s best interests.
 A fiduciary duty of loyalty also applies to all shareholders, including majority and minority shareholders.
 All transactions entered into by the majority shareholder(s) on behalf of the corporation must meet a test of objective fairness.
-If a minority shareholder(s) challenge a corporate decision, the court will look to the objective fairness of the decision to decide whether the majority shareholder was indeed living up to their fiduciary duty of loyalty.
-If the majority shareholder breaches this duty to minority shareholders, courts may award minority shareholders relief or, if it’s not too late, and order the majority shareholder they cannot act a certain way in a specific transaction.
+If a minority shareholder challenges a corporate decision, the court will assess the decision’s objective fairness to determine whether the majority shareholder was living up to their fiduciary duty of loyalty.
+If the majority shareholder breaches this duty to minority shareholders, courts may award minority shareholders relief or, if it’s not too late, and order the majority shareholder that they cannot act a certain way in a specific transaction.

 IDENTIFYING WHAT MINORITY SHAREHOLDER RIGHTS CONSIST OF

 A shareholder in a closely held corporation will be wise to remember that if “frozen out” of corporate decisions, he or she may have significant legal rights under New Jersey law.
-If oppression is happening to you or alternatively you are a majority shareholder being accused of wrongful conduct towards a minority shareholder, then there are steps you should take.
-A shareholder should continuously document the acts of the majority or the minority shareholder(s) that he/she disapproves of because acquiescence in corporate acts and decisions can be used as a defense by the majority or minority of shareholders should litigation be filed.
+If oppression is happening to you or, alternatively, you are a majority shareholder being accused of wrongful conduct towards a minority shareholder, then there are steps you should take.
+A shareholder should continuously document the acts of the majority or minority shareholder(s) that he/she disapproves of, because acquiescence in corporate acts and decisions can be used as a defense by the majority or minority shareholders should litigation be filed.
 Furthermore, if a shareholder feels that the majority shareholders are mismanaging the corporation, he/she should exercise his or her statutory right to access the records of the corporation to determine if, in fact, the majority shareholders are mismanaging the corporation and wasting corporate assets.
-In the event that a review of the corporate records prove that the majority shareholders have mismanaged the corporation, subjecting the minority shareholder to oppression resulting in a decline of stock value and/or other economic loss, he/she should seek legal protection under the “Oppressed Minority Shareholder” statute.
+In the event that a review of the corporate records proves that the majority shareholders have mismanaged the corporation, subjecting the minority shareholder to oppression resulting in a decline of stock value and/or other economic loss, he/she should seek legal protection under the “Oppressed Minority Shareholder” statute.

 If a minority shareholder believes a case of oppression exists, the shareholder has the right to commence litigation against the majority shareholders.
-In the event that litigation is initiated, a court will fashion a remedy appropriate, given the facts of the case.
+If litigation is initiated, a court will fashion a remedy appropriate to the facts of the case.
 If oppression is found to exist, one of the most common remedies is to appoint a custodian or provisional director to run the corporation’s daily affairs until the shareholder dispute is resolved.
-In the alternative, a judge can, under the appropriate circumstance, order a sale of the corporation’s stock, or enter judgment to dissolve the corporation.
-A judgment dissolving a corporation is a very drastic remedy and will only be ordered by the court if the court finds that the corporation has been irreparably harmed and is likely to go out of business or has defrauded the public or creditors.
-Another common remedy a Court will use in resolving shareholder oppression claims is to order a buy-out of the stock of one or more of the shareholders involved.
-The usual scenario is for the court to order the majority shareholders to buy out the minority shareholder’s stock interest.
-However, in special circumstances, courts have ordered the minority shareholder to buy out the majority shareholders’ stock interest.
-This is generally not the outcome but there are several reported cases when the judge has required the majority shareholders to sell their stock to the minority shareholder at fair value.
-If you are a minority shareholder who has been operating the corporation continuously for a period of time and is now being forced out by the majority and you believe your rights as a shareholder are being violated by the majority then contact me immediately.
+In the alternative, a judge can, under the appropriate circumstances, order a sale of the corporation’s stock or enter judgment to dissolve the corporation.
+A judgment dissolving a corporation is a very drastic remedy and will be ordered only if the court finds that the corporation has been irreparably harmed and is likely to go out of business, or has defrauded the public or creditors.
+Another common remedy a Court will use in resolving shareholder oppression claims is to order a buyout of the stock of one or more shareholders involved.
+The usual scenario is for the court to order the majority shareholders to buy out the minority shareholders’ stock interest.
+However, in special circumstances, courts have ordered the minority shareholder to buy out the majority shareholder’s stock interest.
+This is generally not the outcome, but there are several reported cases in which the judge has required the majority shareholders to sell their stock to the minority shareholders at fair value.
+If you are a minority shareholder who has been operating the corporation continuously for a period of time and is now being forced out by the majority, and you believe your rights as a shareholder are being violated, contact me immediately.
 Delaying your response can be detrimental to your case.

 Can a Corporation Fire a Minority Shareholder Employee?